 The things Claude did:

-- All of the code
+- All ~2,200 lines of code

-- The architecture decisions
+- Every architecture decision

-- The legal copy
+- The legal copy (the irony)

 - Knowing when I was about to make a mistake before I made it